arthurchenn/markoissue702/README.md

   you should see the error.

-How to fix the error:
+How to fix the problem:
   1) npm install --save marko@4.3.1
   2) webpack
   3) cd target/markoissue702